-Due to its violent past, the western part of Timor island has been opened to international tourism for less than 15 years, preserving an unspoiled natural environment and a strong, varied tribal culture.
+Due to its violent past, the western part of Timor island has been open to international tourism for less than 15 years, preserving an unspoiled natural environment and a strong, varied tribal culture.
 You will inevitably pass through Kupang, Nusa Tenggara’s largest city and main connection hub.
-Don’t despair the noise and traffic, explore the busy night market around the old harbor to get a flavour of the city.
+Don’t despair the noise and traffic and explore the busy night market around the old harbour to get a flavour of the city.

 Timor also offers outstanding waves and beaches, especially around Rote, Indonesia’s most southern island.
-Expect to indulge in water spots such as kayaking and surfing, but also to discover coral gardens and swim amongst schools of colourful fish.
+Expect to indulge in water sports such as kayaking and surfing, discover coral gardens and swim amongst schools of colourful fish.
 At Nemberala beach, you will find great waves but also more tourists, while on the west coast, you can enjoy empty beaches.

 Travel overland through Java to Bali taking in the contrasting cultures and scenery of the exotic neighbouring islands.

 Essential Bali and Lombok